paulerlic/medical-marijuana-group/README.md

 * Preliminary feature engineering included the creation of five calculated fields: ailment_count, effects_count, flavor_count, thc_max/cbd_max, cbd_max/thc_max
 * Preliminary feature reduction/selection eliminated identification, location and other non-strain specific columns as it was determined there was no correlation with strains or ailments which would help the model make predictions.
 The dependent target variable was determined to be ailment_1 (y) comprising 9 output classes and the remaining features independent variables (X) comprising 316 input variables which were all descriptive characteristics and testing results directly related to a specific strain profile.
 * The features and target sets were split into standard training (75%) and testing (25%) sets to train and validate the model.
 The purpose is to prevent overfitting and accurately evaluate the model.
-* The model has been trained/tested using a 75%/25% split of the data over 100 epochs.
+* The model was compiled, fit, trained and tested in TensorFlow using a 75%/25% split of the data over 100 epochs.

 ##### Analysis
-We built and tested six different machine learning models when analyzing the data to predict accuracy and chose the Deep Learning Neural Network as it produced the most accurate results and was the most appropriate algorithm for multiclass classification of our large number of input (190) and output variables (9)[add screenshots]:
+We built and tested six different machine learning models when analyzing the data to predict accuracy and chose the Deep Learning Neural Network as it produced the most accurate results and was the most appropriate algorithm for multiclass classification of our large number of input (190) and output variables (9):
 * K-means clustering - 66.76% accuracy
 * K-means clustering with Principal Component Analysis - 51.47% accuracy
 * Random Forest Multiclass Classifier - 67.96% accuracy